 Russian in Combination with Other Programs

-In the Course Program, Russian can contribute toward majors in comparative literature, film and media studies, linguistics, and theater, and to the concentrations in interpretation studies and gender and sexuality studies.
+In the Course Program, Russian can contribute toward majors in comparative literature, film and media studies, and linguistics and to the concentrations in interpretation studies and gender and sexuality studies.
 Thematic courses in Russian culture can support majors or minors in history, music, philosophy, and political science and concentrations in Asian studies, environmental studies, and Islamic studies.
 A Russian honors minor fits well into an honors major in the humanities or social sciences, and nicely rounds out majors in engineering or the natural sciences.
 In the Honors Program, Russian contributes toward the major or minor in comparative literature.
 By including coursework in second language acquisition at Bryn Mawr College, Russian can be part of a special major in educational studies for teacher certification.

 RUSS 091, the seminar attachment, may be added to any course numbered 020 or above to convert it to a seminar, for a total of two credits.
 The additional work is done in the original language and supported by regular meetings with the professor, readings, discussions, and significant writing assignments in Russian.
 We anticipate that most seminar work will be done in this format.
 If there is sufficient student demand, we can offer advanced seminars in any of the following areas: